ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-6/section-2/0-bind-chain.md

 ---
-title: 'Chapter 1: Asynchronous Event Chaining with bind'
+title: Asynchronous Event Chaining with bind
 description: >-
   Before diving into specialized functions for combining multiple timelines, which will be covered later, let's first explore how the core Timeline